taheeraahmed/Chat-bot/README.md

 This is a retrieval based chat-bot, these are best for closed-domain tasks.
 This specific chat-bot is a system which answer's diner questions given a restaurant serving mexican cuisine.

 This approach uses td-idf scoring with cosine similarity, word embedded models and a set of use-defined functions.

+### (3) Generative chat-bot
+The chat-bot is going to generate a text stream given the input of different streams of tweets.
+The streams consists of different topics.

+This chat-bot takes advantage of deep learning, or more specifically, a neural network.